A collar lemma for partially hyperconvex surface group representations: A counterexample to the strong collar lemma

 The goal of the section is to prove Theorem \ref{thm.INTROcounterexample} from the introduction, which we recall for the reader's convenience (here $\G_{1,1}$ is the fundamental group of the once punctured torus): \begin{thm} There is a one parameter family of positive representations $\rho_x:\G_{1,1}\to \PSL(3,\R)$, for $x\in(0,\infty)$, and $\g$, $\d\in\G_{1,1}$ such that

-as $x$ goes to zero. \end{thm} \begin{proof} Following Fock-Goncharov such representations are uniquely determined by 6 shear invariants and 2 triple ratios \cite{Fock-Goncharov}.
+as $x$ goes to zero. \end{thm} \begin{proof} We realize the once punctured torus as the quotient of a square modulo the identification of parallel sides, in such a way that the puncture is the image of the vertices.
+We fix the triangulation of such surface whose sides are the positive diagonal, and the two sides of the square.
+Following Fock-Goncharov positive representations of $\G_{1,1}$ are uniquely determined by 6 shear invariants (corresponding to the three sides of the triangulation) and 2 triple ratios \cite{Fock-Goncharov}.
 We will set all shear invariants to be zero, while the triple ratios will degenerate (in opposite directions) along the sequence.

-Given three flags $(A^1,\langle A^1,A^2\rangle),(B^1,\langle B^1,B^2\rangle),(C^1,\langle C^1,C^2\rangle)\in\calF(\R^3)$ and an identification $\wedge^3\R^3\simeq \R$ their \emph{triple ratio} is defined by
+Given three flags $([A^1],\langle A^1,A^2\rangle),([B^1],\langle B^1,B^2\rangle),([C^1],\langle C^1,C^2\rangle)\in\calF(\R^3)$ and an identification $\wedge^3\R^3\simeq \R$ their \emph{triple ratio} is defined by

 It is immediate to check that the value of $\tau(A,B,C)$ doesn't depend on the choices involved.
-Moreover given two flags $A,C\in \calF(\R^3)$ and two transverse lines $[l_B],[l_D]\in\P(\R^3)$.
+Moreover given two flags $A,C\in \calF(\R^3)$ and two transverse lines $[B^1],[D^1]\in\P(\R^3)$.
 The \emph{shears} are defined by (compare \cite[Section 2.6]{Par})

 In our example we will assume that all the shears are equal to 0, this corresponds to the points being in harmonic position.